Koridor User Guide

 Why this matters:

 Instead of retyping classification data into your customs system, download the CSV and use it to populate your declaration.
-This eliminates data entry errors and saves 15–30 minutes per filing.
+This reduces data-entry errors and can save time on each filing.

 Document Rejection Checker